Sleep Technology (Polysomnography)

 Sleep Technologists play a key role in the rapidly growing field of sleep disorders diagnosis and treatment.
 As a Sleep Technology student you will prepare, record and analyze clinical sleep studies, as well as provide patient care and education under the direction of a physician.
 The Sleep Technology degree program teaches the knowledge and skills needed to perform diagnostic testing and therapeutic interventions for patients with sleep disorders.

-- Starting in 2014, experienced sleep technologists can test-out of program coursework to earn credit toward the degree.
+- Experienced sleep technologists can test-out of program coursework to earn credit toward the degree.

-- The Sleep Technology program is one of only a small number programs in the country that awards associate’s degrees.
+- The Sleep Technology program is one the few programs in the country that awards associate’s degrees.

-- To date, all of our job-seeking graduates have been hired as Sleep Technologists within 6 months of completing the program.
+- All of our job-seeking graduates have been hired as Sleep Technologists within 6 months of completing the program.

 - The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).